 A GmbH is managed and legally represented by its managing directors.
-There must be at least one managing director (who must be an individual but does not have to be a shareholder, a resident of Germany or a German citizen).
+There must be at least one managing director (who does not have to be a shareholder or a German resident).
 By issuing binding instructions or directions to the managing directors, the shareholders may exercise direct influence on the management of the GmbH.